 Geographic limits: Although homelessness exists throughout the U.S., how the condition is understood and approached varies from community to community and from state to state.
-In one area concerns about Mark Hunter: CC BY 2.0 immigration policy might be big while in another it might be how to help the homeless during cold winter weather.
+In one area concerns about Mark Hunter: CC BY 2.0 immigration policy might be big while in another it accepting (wo sed as fish-bait; converging ra the ointment idm fly on the observer; idm no adjust; cause to con sb is not easily concentrate; a focal ed; a flyblown oty; n flymight be how to help the homeless during cold winter weather.